vincanger/vincanger.github.io/_posts/2021-12-01-music-pern.md

 ## Objective
 This was a learning project.
 My goals were:
-1. Create an ExpressJS API :white_check_mark:
+1. Create an ExpressJS API ✅
-2. Connect a postgreSQL database with more than one table :white_check_mark:
+2. Connect a postgreSQL database with more than one table ✅
-3. Learn and apply user authentication :white_check_mark:
+3. Learn and apply user authentication ✅
-4. Expirement with React and make it a full-stack app :white_check_mark:
+4. Expirement with React and make it a full-stack app ✅
-5. Deploy it successfully to Heroku :x:
+5. Deploy it successfully to Heroku ❌
     - (Authentication works fine on my local machine, but doesn't after being deployed to heroku.
 There seems to be a problem in the front-end request.
 Any help in this domain would be appreciated :thumbsup:)
     - https://music-notes-pern.herokuapp.com/